A. Goliath challenges Israel.

 Then David said to the Philistine, "You come to me with a sword, with a spear, and with a javelin.
 But I come to you in the name of the Lord of hosts, the God of the armies of Israel, whom you have defied.
 This day the Lord will deliver you into my hand, and I will strike you and take your head from you.
 And this day I will give the carcasses of the camp of the Philistines to the birds of the air and the wild beasts of the earth, that all the earth may know that there is a God in Israel.
 Then all this assembly shall know that the Lord does not save with sword and spear; for the battle is the Lord's, and He will give you into our hands."

 a.
-Then David said to the Philistine: We can imagine Goliath’s deep, deep, bass voice reverberating against the tall hills surrounding the Valley of Elah.
-It must have struck fear into the heart of every Israelite soldier, and probably even some of the Philistine soldiers!
+Then David said to the Philistine: We can imagine Goliath's deep, deep, bass voice reverberating against the tall hills surrounding the Valley of Elah.
+The sound struck fear into the heart of every Israelite soldier, and probably even some of the Philistine soldiers!
 Then David answered with his teen-age voice; perhaps even with his voice cracking.
-The Philistines would have laughed when they heard David practically screaming in his cracking voice, and the Israelites would have been mortified.
+The Philistines laughed when they heard David practically screaming in his cracking voice and the Israelites were both horrified and embarrassed.

 c.
-This day, the Lord will deliver you into my hand: David is bolder and bolder!
-It was one thing to tell Saul he would kill Goliath (1 Samuel 17:36).
-It was an entirely different thing to tell Goliath he would kill Goliath, and to say the Lord would do it this day.
-Adding I will strike you down and take your head from you was a nice, emphatic touch!
+This day, the Lord will deliver you into my hand: David is bolder and bolder.
+It is one thing to tell Saul he will kill Goliath (1 Samuel 17:36).
+It is an entirely different thing to tell Goliath he will kill Goliath, and to say the Lord would do it this day.
+Adding I will strike you down and take your head from you is a nice, vivid detail.

 i.
-David was careful to say the Lord will deliver you into my hand.
-David was bold, but he was bold in God, not in himself.
-He knew that the battle belonged to the Lord.
+David was careful to say, "the Lord will deliver you into my hand."
+David was bold, but bold in God not in himself.
+He knew the battle belonged to the Lord.

 d.
 That all the earth may know that there is a God in Israel: This whole incident made David famous.
 But that was not why he did it.
 He did it for the fame and the glory of the Lord, not his own name.
 He wanted all the earth to know that there is a God in Israel.

 e.
-Then all this assembly shall know: At this point, it wasn’t enough for all the earth to know that there is a God in Israel.
+Then all this assembly shall know: At this point, it wasn't enough for all the earth to know that there is a God in Israel.
 Israel needed to know that there was a God in Israel!
-They needed to know it also!
 Saul and the rest of the soldiers of Israel thought that the Lord only could save with sword and spear.
-They didn’t really believe that the battle is the Lord’s.
-David was about to give them some living proof!
+They didn't really believe that the battle is the Lord's but David will give them proof.

 f.
-He will give you into our hands: Again, notice David’s humility.
-It isn’t He will give you into my hands.
-David knows this was an “our” battle, but that he was fighting on behalf of all Israel.
-If they weren’t trusting in the Lord, David would trust for them!
+He will give you into our hands: Again, notice David's humility.
+It isn't He will give you into my hands.
+David knows this was an "our" battle, that he fought on behalf of all Israel.
+If they weren't trusting in the Lord, David would trust for them.